-Alberto Bardelli studied Biological Sciences at the University of Turin, graduating cum laude with an honourable mention.
-After graduation he moved to the Ludwig Institute for Cancer Research in London where he obtained a PhD in Biochemistry and Molecular Biology from the University College London (UCL).
-He is a molecular geneticist and expert in the field of personalized therapies, and currently directs the IFOM Genomics of Cancer and Targeted Therapies program at the Institute for Cancer Research and Treatment in Candiolo, near Turin.
-Since 2005 Professor Bardelli has been an Associate Professor in the Department of Oncology, Medical School, University of Turin.
+Prof Bardelli studied biological sciences at the University of Turin, graduating cum laude with an honourable mention.
+After graduation he moved to the Ludwig Institute for Cancer Research in London where he obtained a PhD in Biochemistry and Molecular Biology.
+He is a molecular geneticist and expert in the field of personalized therapies, with work aimed at developing precision medicines for cancer patients.

-Professor Bardelli has authored more than 140 scientific articles, including 100 as an independent investigator.
-Discoveries from his group have led to the development of diagnostic tests, currently in clinical use, based on the genetic profiles of individual tumours.
-These discoveries represent the first example of personalized therapies for colorectal cancer patients, as was recently reported in Nature, JAMA, and Lancet Oncology.
+Discoveries from his group have led to the development of diagnostic tests based on the genetic profiles of individual tumours that represent the first example of personalised therapies for colorectal cancer patients.

 John de Groot is Professor, and Chairman ad interim, in the Department of Neuro-Oncology at The University of Texas MD Anderson Cancer Center.
 He is an expert in the fields of glioma angiogenesis and molecularly targeted therapy.
 Professor de Groot completed his medical education at The University of Texas Medical Branch at Galveston, and pursued internship and residency at Johns Hopkins School of Medicine.
 Following a clinical fellowship at MD Anderson, he joined the faculty in 2004.

-Dr. Kummar is Professor of Medicine and Director of the Phase I Clinical Research and Translational Oncology Programs at Stanford University.
-Prior to joining Stanford in 2015, Dr. Kummar served as the Head of Early Clinical Trials Development in the Office of the Director, Division of Cancer Treatment and Diagnosis, National Cancer Institute, Bethesda, Maryland.
-Her research interests focus on developing novel therapies for cancer, conducting pharmacokinetic and pharmacodynamic driven first-in-human trials.
-The clinical studies integrate genomics, imaging, and laboratory correlates into early phase trials.
-She serves on multiple national and international scientific committees and has published >125 papers in peer review journals.
+Dr Kummar is Professor of Medicine and Director of the Phase I Clinical Research and Translational Oncology Programs at Stanford University.
+Prior to joining Stanford in 2015, Dr Kummar served as the Head of Early Clinical Trials Development in the Office of the Director, Division of Cancer Treatment and Diagnosis, National Cancer Institute, Bethesda, Maryland, USA.
+Her research interests focus on developing novel therapies for cancer, conducting pharmacokinetic- and pharmacodynamic-driven first-in-human trials.
+The clinical studies integrate genomics, imaging and laboratory correlates into early phase trials.
+She serves on multiple national and international scientific committees and has published >125 papers in peer-reviewed journals.

-Bob earned his PhD in Biochemistry at Brandeis University and was a research and postdoctoral fellow at the Eleanor Roosevelt Institute in Colorado.
+Bob earned his PhD in Biochemistry at Brandeis University and was a research and postdoctoral fellow at the Eleanor Roosevelt Institute in Colorado, USA.

 Dr Weinstock has authored over 100 peer-reviewed manuscripts and book chapters on topics ranging from cancer pathogenesis to infections among immunocompromised hosts to mechanisms of DNA damage response.